rancher-sandbox/docs.rancherdesktop.io/docs/references/rdctl-command-reference.md

-  list-settings Lists the current settings. set           Updates selected fields in the Rancher Desktop UI and restart the backend. shutdown      Shuts down the running Rancher Desktop application. start         Ensures that RD is running with the specified options. status        Provides information about the status of the resource returned. version       Shows the CLI version.
+  list-settings Lists the current settings. set           Updates selected fields in the Rancher Desktop UI and restart the backend. shutdown      Shuts down the running Rancher Desktop application. start         Ensures that Rancher Desktop is running with the specified options. version       Shows the CLI version.

 Flags: